Who We Are

 Andy has also a very strong sport and leisure management background having been the General Manager of Swansea Leisure Centre, which attracted over 1m paying visitors and was Wales’ most visited tourist attraction and in the UK’s top twenty attractions (ALVA).
 Prior to this Andy was the health and fitness manager at a number of venues.

 Through BJA, on an interim basis, Andy was the General Manager of the ArcelorMittal Orbit (the UK’s tallest sculpture) located next to the Stadium on the Queen Elizabeth Olympic Park.
 Andy turned the operation around to deliver a more sustainable attraction.
 He stayed with the Orbit for over 16 months including overseeing the successful planning, installation, and mobilisation of the world’s longest and fastest slide at the same attraction.
-Also through BJA, Andy was the Commercial Operations consultant for the Wales Millennium Centre in Cardiff, a performing arts venue, including a 2,500-seat theatre, conferencing and events, five public catering outlets and a range of bars.
+Through BJA, Andy was the Commercial Operations consultant for the Wales Millennium Centre in Cardiff, a performing arts venue, including a 2,500-seat theatre, conferencing and events, five public catering outlets and a range of bars.
 In his 18 months he devised and implemented a new service strategy; a new team structure and improved the P&L performance.
+Andy also led the catering scoping business plan for the £72m re-development of the Alexander Stadium, Birmingham for the 2022 Commonwealth Games.

 Andy has a BSC Sports Science Degree and is a member of BIFM and the CMI.